-- Awareness: of codependent characteristics including caretaking, low selfworth, rigidity, suppressed feelings, obsessive nature of thinking, weak boundaries, lack of trust - 2) Acceptance of 3 things: that you are codependent, that you are terrified and anxious and that you need to change how you cope with high-intensity of anxiety and how you take care of yourself
+- 1. AWARENESS: of codependent characteristics including caretaking, low self-worth, rigidi-ty, suppressed feelings, obsessive nature of thinking, weak boundaries, lack of trust - 2.
+ACCEPTANCE of 3 things: 1.)
+That you are codependent, 2.)
+That you are terrified and anxious and 3.) that you need to change how you cope with high-intensity of anxiety and how you take care of yourself

-ROADMAP FOR CHANGING UNHEALTHY CODEPENDENCY
+1. DETACHMENT:

-- 1. DETACHMENT: For the codependent person, detachment is almost impossible they are terrified of detachment and cannot let go.
+For the codependent person, detachment is almost impossible - they are terrified of detachment and cannot let go.
 To understand detachment is to understand the premises that each person is responsible for himself, that we can't solve problems that are not ours to solve.
 We allow people to be who they are.
-We give them the freedom to be responsible and grow. - 2.
-RESPONDING VS. REACTING: codependent spent too much time reacting to someone or something in their environment.
+We give them the freedom to be responsible and grow.

+2. RESPONDING VS. REACTING:

+Codependents spend too much time reacting to someone or something in their environment.
 Mindfulness helps to live in the present moment without judgment, just as it is.

-Breathing helps to calm down the over-reacting mind and give some space to choose "next right thing" response. - 3.
-SETTING YOURSELF FREE: People say codependents are controlling they nag, lecture, scream, cry, beg, bribe, coerce, protect, blame, chase after, run away, they want to change something or somebody in their environment.
+3. SETTING YOURSELF FREE:

+4. People say codependents are controlling - they nag, lecture, scream, cry, beg, bribe, coerce, protect, blame, chase after, run away, they want to change something or somebody in their environment.
 The key point is that we cannot change people.
 No amount of control will change anyone permanently.
-Maybe you're nagging help him to come to treatment but now it is time to let go of control and accept that the outcome is not in your hands. - 4.
-REMOVE YOURSELF FROM DRAMA: If you are rescuing someone, you are with them in the drama triangle.
-You create to their victimhood and they will resent and maybe even punish you for it.
+Maybe you're nagging help him to come to treatment but now it is time to let go of control and accept that the outcome is not in your hands.

+5. REMOVE YOURSELF FROM DRAMA:

+If you are rescuing someone, you are with them in the drama triangle.
+You create to their victimhood, and they will resent and maybe even punish you for it.
 Then you become a victim.
-Way out is taking responsibility for your part in the unhealthy relationship and move toward creating who you want to be in that relationship.
+A way out is taking responsibility for your part in the unhealthy relationship and moving toward creating who you want to be in that relationship.
 You may learn how to set boundaries and empower yourself.
-Boundaries are not punishment they are your way of creating healthy relationships in your life and allowing people to take responsibility. - 5.
-LIVE YOUR OWN LIFE: Stop living a second-hand life and taking care of everyone else but you.
-Daily ask yourself two questions: "What do I need to do to take care of myself" during the crisis -ask that question every hour.
+Boundaries are not punishment - they are your way of creating healthy relationships in your life and allowing people to take responsibility.

+6. LIVE YOUR OWN LIFE:

+Stop living a second-hand life and taking care of everyone else.
+Daily ask yourself two questions: "What do I need to do to take care of myself" - during the crisis -ask that question every hour.
 "What do I need from the people around me".

-6. FEEL YOUR OWN FEELINGS: it is not your job to take on shame, guilt, sadness, grief, regrets that are not yours.
-Do you feel often overwhelmed when dealing with a difficult person (addict, narcissist, controlling, angry and/or unemotional person)?
+7. FEEL YOUR OWN FEELINGS:

+It is not your job to take on shame, guilt, sadness, grief, regrets that are not yours.
+Do you often feel overwhelmed when dealing with a difficult person (addict, narcissist, controlling, angry and/or unemotional person)?
 You might be taking on the emotions they don't want to feel.
 Create a firm inner boundary around your heart that does not allow other people's energy to affect you.